usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 4. SensorKey = Authentication key for the sensor `string`
 5. SensorID = Unique identifier of sensor `string of URL unreserved characters`
 6. mPar: Measurement Parameters consisting of the following JSON Document:

-     fStart: 703970000 start frequency of the band
+--fStart: 703970000 start frequency of the band
-     fStop:  Stop Frequency of the band
+--fStop:  Stop Frequency of the band
-     sampRate: Sampling rate for captured samples.
+--sampRate: Sampling rate for captured samples.

 7. Comment: Any additional information.
 8. Sensitivity: ("Low"| "Med" | "High")
 9. mType: Measurement Type ("IQ-Raw") `string`